 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted FOR the election of each of the nominees to the Board of Directors; FOR the approval of the appointment of Mayer Hoffman McCann P.C. to be our independent registered certified public accounting firm for the year ending December 31, 2020 and the appointment of Atwell S.à r.l. to be our certified auditor (Réviseur d'Entreprises) for the same period; FOR the approval of Altisource Portfolio Solutions S.A.'s unconsolidated annual accounts prepared in accordance with accounting principles generally accepted in Luxembourg (the "Luxembourg Annual Accounts") for the year ended December 31, 2019 and Altisource Portfolio Solutions S.A.'s consolidated financial statements prepared in accordance with International Financial Reporting Standards (the "Consolidated Accounts" and, together with the Luxembourg Annual Accounts, the "Luxembourg Statutory Accounts") as of and for the year ended December 31, 2019; FOR the Luxembourg Statutory Accounts for the year ended December 31, 2019 and to receive the report of the supervisory auditor (Commissaire aux Comptes) for the Luxembourg Annual Accounts for the same period; FOR the allocation of the results in the Luxembourg Annual Accounts for the year ended December 31, 2019; FOR the discharge of each of the Directors of Altisource Portfolio Solutions S.A. for the performance of their mandates for the year ended December 31, 2019 and the supervisory auditor (Commissaire aux Comptes) for the performance of her mandate for the same period; FOR the approval, on an advisory (non-binding) basis, of the compensation of Altisource's named executive officers as disclosed in the proxy statement ("Say-on-Pay"); and in the discretion of the Proxies on any other matter that may properly come before the Annual Meeting and any adjournment or postponement thereof.
-This proxy may be revoked at any time prior to the time it is voted at the Annual Meeting.
+If no such direction is made, this proxy will be voted FOR the election of each of the nominees to the Board of Directors; FOR the approval of the appointment of Mayer Hoffman McCann P.C. to be our independent registered certified public accounting firm for the year ending December 31, 2020 and the appointment of Atwell S.A. r.l. to be our certified auditor (Réviseur d'Entreprises) for the same period; FOR the approval of Altisource Portfolio Solutions S.A.'s unconsolidated annual accounts prepared in accordance with accounting principles generally accepted in Luxembourg (the "Luxembourg Annual Accounts") for the year ended December 31, 2019 and Altisource Portfolio Solutions S.A.'s consolidated financial statements prepared in accordance with International Financial Reporting Standards (the "Consolidated Accounts" and, together with the Luxembourg Annual Accounts, the "Luxembourg Statutory Accounts") as of and for the year ended December 31, 2019; FOR the receipt and approval of the Directors' reports for the Luxembourg Statutory Accounts for the Directors' reports for the User the Luxembourg Statutory Accounts for the year ended December 31, 2019; FOR the discharge of each of the Directors of Altisource Portfolio Solutions S.A. for the performance of their mandates for the year ended December 31, 2019; FOR the discharge of each of the Directors of Altisource Portfolio Solutions S.A. for the performance of their mandates for the year ended December 31, 2019 and the supervisory auditor (Commissaire aux Comptes) for the performance of the mandate for the same period; FOR the approval, on an advisory (non-binding) basis, of the compensation of Altisource's named executive officers as disclosed in the proxy statement ("Say-on-Pay"); and in the discretion of the Proxies on any other matter that may properly come before the Annual Meeting and any adjournment or postponement thereof.
+This proxy may be revoked at any time prior